-- Step 1 Begin with a safe and holstered weapon with the slide forward and no magazine inserted. - Step 2 Assume the offensive ready stance. - Draw and attempt to fire from the hip with the primary hand while performing the upper - Step 3 area block with the support hand (steps 3-6 from the previous drill, but performed simultaneously). - Step 4 Take one step back while transitioning to the two-hand high point position. - Step 5 Attempt to fire. - Step 6 Scan and holster. - Step 7 Repeat steps 2-6 several times.
+- Step 1 Begin with a safe and holstered weapon with the slide forward and no magazine inserted. - Step 2 Assume the offensive ready stance.

+Draw and attempt to fire from the hip with the primary hand while performing the upper Step 3 area block with the support hand (steps 3-6 from the previous drill, but performed simultaneously).

+- Step 4 Take one step back while transitioning to the two-hand high point position. - Step 5 Attempt to fire.

+Step 7 Repeat steps 2-6 several times.